 It is very important for you to learn how bad (severe) your symptoms are.

 Mild: You may have occasional urinary leakage while coughing, sneezing, laughing, exercising etc. Most of the time, mild symptoms can be safely managed at home by following the tips given in the section below.

 Moderate: You may experience frequent or constant dribbling of urine.
-It may limit instrumental activities of daily life (preparing meals, managing money, shopping, doing housework, and using a telephone).
+It may limit instrumental activities of daily life (preparing meals, managing money, shopping, doing housework, and using the telephone).

-Severe: See your doctor if you are waking up many times at night to urinate or urinating during sleep.
+Severe: See your doctor if you wake up many times at night to urinate or urinating during sleep.
 It may limit self-care activities of daily life (eating, dressing, getting into or out of a bed or chair, taking a bath or shower, and using the toilet).

 - Limit consumption of coffee and alcohol.

 - Avoid foods (dairy products, citrus fruits, sugar, chocolate, soda, tea, and vinegar) that can irritate the bladder.

 - Wear an absorbent pad inside your underwear or disposable incontinence underwear.